Elir-Mahad/jokes/README.md

 Bugs:

-- There was a problem with how the data gets passed between screens.
+- There was a bug with how the data gets passed between screens.
 It is documented [here](https://github.com/Elir-Mahad/jokes/issues/7).

 - Currently, if the user clicks on the full joke button that’s in the drawer nav, it produces an error.
 Reason is not clear.

-- When the user clicks the notification and they are redirected to the FullJoke page the expo.dev app disconnects from the mobile.
+- When the user clicks the notification and they are redirected to the FullJoke page, the expo.dev app shows a warning that it has disconnected from the mobile.
 The reason is not clear.